Sony A6300 Review

 The A6300 delivers a much more satisfying burst capture experience

 At this somewhat-reduced rate, the camera shows a real live view feed, punctuated by a series of brief blackouts as each frame is captured.
 This is akin to what you'd see with a traditional DSLR, which must also have a viewfinder blackout every time the mirror is raised to allow light to reach the image sensor, and so it makes shooting with the A6300 much more DSLR-like.
-Of course, we've yet to properly test a production-level camera, but from our hands-on time with a pre-production model this new function did seem to make it much easier to track moving subjects.
+And our reviewer found this new function really did make it much easier to track moving subjects.

 The Sony 6300 viewfinder is much sharper and (optionally) faster, too